-and...sister...to...church in your house (ULT)
+and...our...to...church in your house (ULT) I also write} to...our fellow believer...group of believers that meets in your house (UST)

 Apphia and Archippus were probably also members of the church that met at Philemon's house.
 If mentioning them separately would imply that they were not part of the church, you could include a word like "other."
 Alternate translation: "to the other members of the church in your house"